Golam Maula Rony

-Golam Moila Rony (born c.
+Golam Maula Rony (born c.
 1967) is a Bangladeshi politician and businessman.
 He is a former Jatiya Sangsad member for the Patuakhali-3 constituency representing Bangladesh Awami League.
 He joined Bangladesh Nationalist Party in November 2018.

 Early life

-Golam Moila was born in 1967 to Monowara Begum and Samsuddin Munshi (d.
+Golam Maula was born in 1967 to Monowara Begum and Samsuddin Munshi (d.
 2010) in Sadarpur Thana of Faridpur District.
 He was the eldest of Samsuddin Munshi's seven sons.
-In 1974, Samsuddin Munshi, in search of work, moved his family to Ulania in Patuakhali District.
+In 1974, Samsuddin Munshi, to expand his business, moved his family to Ulania in Patuakhali District.

-Rony attended Baisharshi Shiv Sundar Academy in Faridpur, and later Ulania Hat Secondary School in Galachipa Upazila, where he completed his Secondary School Certificate (SSC) in 1986.
-He married when he was in tenth grade.
+Rony attended Baisharshi Shiv Sundar Academy in Faridpur, and later Ulania Hat Secondary School in Galachipa Upazila, where he completed his Secondary School Certificate (SSC) in 1986 and stood 2nd in barishal division.
+He got married after completing SSC.
 After completing HSC (Higher Secondary Certificate) from Dhaka College Rony took admission in University of Dhaka and completed graduation at LLB.
 He completed his further education in the same field in Chicago, Illinois, United States.

 Career

-Golam Moila Rony started his career with journalism.
+Golam Maula Rony started his career with journalism.
 Later he started his own shipping and textile business.
 He is the chief executive officer (CEO) of Saybolt Group and also the owner of dnewsbd.com.

 In the 9th national parliamentary election Rony was elected to be the MP of Patuakhali-3.
-In the tenth national parliamentary election of Bangladesh Rony was not given party (Awami League) ticket for Patuakhali-3, because of embarrassing the government by making anti Awami League statement in a TV show.
+In the tenth national parliamentary election of Bangladesh Rony did not do election (Awami League) for Patuakhali-3, because of embarrassing the government by making anti Awami League statement in a TV show.

-Rony ran for mayor of Dhaka South City Corporation in April 2015, but received less than one percent of the votes cast.
+Rony ran for mayor of Dhaka South City Corporation in April 2015, but couldn’t win the election.

 Personal life

-Golam Moila Rony is married to Kamrun Nahar Runu.
+Golam Maula Rony is married to Kamrun Nahar Runu, his childhood sweetheart.
+The couple have two sons and one daughter.